TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 12/Proverbs 12.11.md

 ---

-He that tilleth his land shall have plenty of bread; But he that followeth after vain [persons] is void of understanding.
+He who tills his land shall have plenty of bread, but he who chases fantasies is void of understanding.